reakjra/hyprland-personal-config/README.md

 exec-once = [workspace 3 silent] firefox
 ```

 > The core idea is to make the gaming library all inside Steam.
-If it is needed to run something through Bottles, Lutris, etc. I´d make add a non-Steam game into Steam's library and target it with the needed cli.
+If it is needed to run something through Bottles, Lutris, etc. I´d add a non-Steam game into Steam's library and target it with the needed cli.